bmxdemo/bmxproject/logbook/postings/20170730_Radar/index.md

 This doesn't actually look that bad.
 Next I took the same data, but with finer phase spacing, and calculate relative excess wrt to the lowest power.
-The lower to plot show this for two one hour datasets.
+The lower teo plot show this for two one hour datasets.

 ![trace](dradar1.png)
 ![trace](dradar2.png)

+How to interpret this is left as an exercise to the reader.